mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Latency value is most accurate when we have highest PPS, smallest packet, and zero packet loss. and is measured using IxNetwork and Novus card.

-When testing the smart switch we have to run a test to get the switch latency without running the traffic through the DPU and then get the total system latency with the understanding that each packet travels once through the NPU to reach the DPU, than it travels through the DPU and once more it will travel through the NPU after it leave the DPU.
+When testing the smart switch we have to run a test to get the switch latency without running the traffic through the DPU and then get the total system latency with the understanding that each packet travels once through the NPU to reach the DPU, then it travels through the DPU and once more it will travel through the NPU after it leaves the DPU.

 smart switch latency = 2 x NPU latency + DPU latency

 Latency is mostly a metric for fast path performance.
-Since we collect min/avg/max, max value in most cases will be impacted by the slow path. that first packet that arrives may have the highest latency.
+Since we collect min/avg/max, the maximum value in most cases will be impacted by the slow path. that first packet that arrives may have the highest latency.

 If slow path latency is desired configure random source/dest ports this way each packet will be a new flow and will hit the slow path only.
 Care must be taken to send a fixed number of packets not exceeding the flow table size.